tianrenli92/data-documentation/docs/3_structure.md

 ### Node Descriptions

--```:Person```: these nodes represent human beings.
+- ```:Person```: these nodes represent human beings.
 People are at the core of the database and thus they have the most kinds of relationships possible.
 - ```:CorporateEntity```: these nodes represent organizations that do not have a direct geographic footprint.
 For example, the Society of Jesus is an organization, but it only exists in space through people and institutions.
 - ```:Institution```: these nodes represent organizations that do have a direct geographic footprint.
 Common examples in the database include churches, hospitals, and schools.
 - ```:Event```: these nodes represent important events that took place in Chinese Christianity.
 Events are, by definition, temporary happenings that have specific geographic locations.
 Examples in the database range from Christian conferences to imperial hunting parties.